nanderson815/atlanta-triathlon-club/src/pages/start-here/index.md

   - title: SWIMMING
     desc: >-
-      We offer three to four, organized coach- led practices during the week with up to five lanes at a practice.
+      We offer three to four, organized coach- led practices during the week with three to five lanes at a practice.
 Lanes are organized by ability—newbies and former-college-swimmers welcome.